Nikon D610 vs Olympus E-M5 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M5 II has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
+Both the D610 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the D610 does not have a direct successor.
 Further information on the features and operation of the D610 and E-M5 II can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is the Nikon D610 better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.